 Know Before You Go: Prohibited Substances

-Many common medications and over-the-counter drugs in the United States are illegal in Japan.
-It does not matter if you have a valid U.S. prescription for a medicine/drug which is illegal in Japan.
+Many common medications and over-the-counter drugs in the United States are illegal in Japan, regardless of whether you have a valid U.S. prescription.
 If you bring it with you, you risk arrest and detention by Japanese authorities.
-It is the responsibility of each traveler to ensure they understand what substances are prohibited.
-The U.S. Embassy and Consulates in Japan do not maintain a comprehensive list of prohibited medications or ingredients.
+It is your responsibility to ensure you understand what substances are prohibited.
+The U.S. Embassy and consulates in Japan do not maintain a comprehensive list of prohibited medications or substances.
 Comprehensive information is available only from the Japanese government and is subject to change without notice.
-All travelers are encouraged to check before traveling to Japan at Japan’s Ministry of Health, Labour, and Welfare (MHLW) website, including reviewing FAQ, or to email firstname.lastname@example.org.
+Please check Japan’s Ministry of Health, Labor, and Welfare (MHLW) website, including the FAQ, or email email@example.com before traveling to Japan.

 All travelers entering Japan with a prescription medication, including medication that is not restricted in Japan, should consider bringing a copy of their doctor’s prescription as well as a letter stating the purpose of the drug.

-For more information about bringing medicines into Japan and how to obtain a “Yakkan Shoumei” certificate, please visit the website of the Ministry of Health, Labour and Welfare and email email@example.com.
+For more information about bringing medicines into Japan and how to obtain a “Yakkan Shoumei” certificate, please visit the website of the Ministry of Health, Labor and Welfare and email firstname.lastname@example.org.

 When you make your email inquiry to email@example.com, please include the following information:

 Make sure you carry your passport at all times during your trip to Japan.
 It is a legal requirement and local police may ask to check your identification.
 Your passport should be valid for the duration of your stay.
 If you plan to travel to other countries during your trip, be sure to check the passport validity and visa requirements of each country.

 Lost or Stolen Passports